nihith-nath/New-York-City-Airbnb-Market-Analysis-and-Prediction/README.md

    ![Stacked Column Chart](path/to/stacked_column_chart.png)

-These visualizations provide valuable insights into the geographical trends, availability, and distribution of listing types in the New York City Airbnb dataset.
-Further analysis can be performed based on these findings to inform strategic decisions for both hosts and potential guests.

 3. **Horizontal Bar Chart**:
     - Illustrates the distribution of listings by listing type, with the majority being of the "Entire home/apt" type, comprising approximately 52% of the total listings in the dataset.